PisterLab/BotNet/README.md

     for agent in world.get_agent_list():
       agent.move_to(random.choice(world.grid.get_directions_list()))
 ```
-Config.ini can be used t set all arguments for the simulation.
+Config.ini can be used to set all arguments for the simulation.
 These include which grid world to use.
 Whether to use an agent with 0th 1st or 2nd order dynamics, how big the world is, etc.

 ##### Agent Level Control
 How to write controls at the agent level: